-MDP Core Courses Development Language - ARS - ARS +Thesis - ARS + Capstone - one course + SRP Electives Total Credits
+MDP Core Courses Development Track Language Courses - ARS +Thesis - ARS + Capstone - one course + SRP Electives Total Credits

-Credits (Korean Students) 9 9 6 6 15 45
+Credits (Korean Students) 9 9 3 6 18 45

-Credits (Int'l Students) 9 9 9 6 12 45
+Credits (Int'1 Students) 9 9 6 6 15 45

-4. Requirements for Completing the Part-time MDP Program <First Year>
+4. Requirements for Completing the Part-time MDP Program

-- 1 MDP students must take 3 core courses (9 credits: Analysis of Market and Public Policy, Introduction to Research Methods, and Introduction to Development Policy). - 2 MDP students must take at least 3 courses (9 credits) from the development track.
+<First Year>

-- 3 MDP students can choose 1 concentration and take up to 3 courses (9credits) from the concentration.
-Choosing a concentration is optional for MDP students. - 4 MDP students must also take two English courses, one from basic level and one from advanced level.
-English courses will be counted towards graduation requirement credits for up to 6 credits. - (5) International students must take Korean Language and Culture I. This course will be counted toward graduation requirement credits. - \\ To declare their concentrations, MDP students must apply online through the KDI School website as of the 6th week of the semester, when the combined total of the graduation requirement credits previously completed and currently being taken is above 39.
+- 1 MDP students must take 3 core courses (9 credits: Analysis of Market and Public Policy, Introduction to Research Methods, and Introduction to Development Policy). - 2 MDP students must take at least 3 courses (9 credits) from the development track. - 3 MDP students can choose 1 concentration and take up to 3 courses (9credits) from the concentration.
+Choosing a concentration is optional for MDP students. - 4 MDP students must also complete 3 credits from basic level English course (LPM).
+English courses will be counted towards graduation requirement credits for up to 6 credits (LPM + one writing course). - (5) International students must take Korean Language and Culture I. This course will be counted toward graduation requirement credits. - \\ To declare their concentrations, MDP students must apply online through the KDI School website as of the 6th week of the semester, when the combined total of the graduation requirement credits previously completed and currently being taken is above 39.
 MDP students are allowed to declare a maximum of 1 concentration.
+Please note that only one concentration will be recognized from one course.

 - 1 In the second year, at least 3 credits must be completed by submitting one of the following by the 3rd week of each semester: a final thesis, a final report for the capstone project, or one SRP (3 credits each). - 2 Students who plan to write a thesis or do a capstone project must take the Advanced Research Seminar (3 credits) offered in the 5th semester.
-Students who plan to do an SRP must take one more elective course. - \\ After completing 45 graduation requirement credits or more including the research project, MDP students must apply online for graduation eligibility review through the KDI School website from the 3rd to 5th week of each semester. - \\ Basically, courses for following three concentrations are offered for parttime students: Global Finance and Regulation, Trade and Industrial Policy, and Entrepreneurship and Private Sector Development.
+Students who plan to do an SRP must take one elective course instead of the seminar course. - \\ After completing 45 graduation requirement credits or more including the research project, MDP students must apply online for graduation eligibility review through the KDI School website from the 3rd to 5th week of each semester. - \\ Basically, courses for the following three concentrations are offered for part-time students: Finance and Macroeconomic Policy, Trade and Industry Policy, and Entrepreneurship and Private Sector Development.